Distributionally Robust Receive Combining: Distributionally Robust Nonlinear Estimation

 \section{Distributionally Robust Nonlinear Estimation}

 For the convenience of the technical treatment, we study the estimation problem in real spaces.
-Nonlinear estimators are to be limited in reproducing kernel Hilbert spaces and feedforward multi-layer neural network function spaces.
+Nonlinear estimators, which are suitable for non-Gaussian $\P_{\rvec x, \rvec s}$, are to be limited in reproducing kernel Hilbert spaces and feedforward multi-layer neural network function spaces.